-MITRE ATT&CK is a free and open knowledge base of cyberattack tactics and techniques to help cyber security professionals develop analytical insight towards comprehensive cyber threat intelligence (CTI).
+MITRE ATT&CK is a free and open knowledge base of cyberattack tactics and techniques to help cyber security professionals develop analytical insight toward comprehensive cyber threat intelligence (CTI).
 ATT&CK is an acronym that stands for Adversarial Tactics, Techniques, and Common Knowledge.
 MITRE ATT&CK’s breadth includes a comprehensive store of all known attack behaviors used by cyber threat actors and is constantly updated with global trend data.

 There are 3 main functional matrices in ATT&CK which define the highest-level ATT&CK framework: